tvdk-sudoku/Year11Notes/content/notes/AEECO - Externalities.md

 > [!DEFINITION] Externalities
 > Externalities occur when the production or consumption of a good/service cause external costs and/or external benefits.

+- It is the side effects of economic activity; or
+- Unintended consequences of economic activity
+- Externalities cause market failure if the price mechanism s